 Collective Course Offerings

-Students will participate in a 3-part Chemistry course, including labs.
+Students will participate in a 3-part Biology course, including labs.

 There will be outside assignments including book work, reading and reports.

 History (2 credits)

 Students will study the events of the Modern Age by reading source documents, biographies and more.

 Literature (2 credits)